Assembless/react-native-material-you/README.md

 ## Misc

-Read more about template: https://github.com/demchenkoalex/react-native-module-template
+Read more about this template: https://github.com/demchenkoalex/react-native-module-template